loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 - Manage databases like PostgreSQL and Redis.
 - Handle backups, HTTPS certificates, and more.

 This looked like exactly what I needed.
-Here’s how I moved my Django apps to it.
+Here's how I moved my Django apps to it.

 ## Step 1: prepare a fresh server

-Before installing Coolify, it’s wise to perform some basic server hardening.
+Before installing Coolify, it's wise to perform some basic server hardening.
 I spun up a new VPS on Hetzner and logged in as root to get it ready.

 First, I disabled password-based SSH login in favor of public key authentication.
 In `/etc/ssh/sshd_config`, I made these changes: